 - Do you want to carry it on or check it?
 How long is your trip?
 Carrying on a suitcase and living out of that on a trip is a great ideal.
 We know all the travel gurus who claim they do it.
-We at HI Travel Tales travel very light – mixing and matching and hand washing all along trips of several weeks.
+We travel very light – mixing and matching and hand washing all along trips of several weeks.
 The problem is, we are active, athletic and adventurous, so packing running shoes, trekking poles, a pack, and the gear needed (even lightweight gear) in a carry-on is near to impossible.
 That means our best travel luggage pieces tend to be 25-26-inch pieces.
 These offer in our opinions just enough room for that other gear while still being manageable on DIY trips on and off trains, planes, ships, buses and autos.

 - We firmly believe in wheels.
-Getting between buses and trains, around towns and through lodging hallways is a whole lot easier when you can roll the bag — unless you are going straight to a resort with valets.
+Getting between buses and trains, around towns and through lodging is a whole lot easier when you can roll the bag — unless you are going straight to a resort with valets.
 We prefer hybrid suitcase-duffels rather than pure duffels that are one shapeless huge compartment.
 And those wheels better be durable to handle gravel, cobblestones, banging down steps in the Paris metro or whatever you deal out.
-On our last trip, I actually saw an American couple in Europe roll a rather large suitcase off an escalator, there was a CLUNK, they stopped to look at the bag and then I heard him say, “Well, three wheels are better than none.”
-I suppose,… but to be a best travel luggage piece we want to come back with all the wheels we left with.
+On our last trip, I actually saw an American couple in Europe roll a rather large suitcase off an escalator, there was a CLUNK, they stopped to look at the bag and then I heard him say, “well, three wheels are better than none.”
+I suppose, but to be the best travel luggage piece we want to come back with all the wheels we left with.

 - Housing tubes for handles.
 Wherever there are wheels, there are handles and wherever there are handles there are housing tubes that are an integral part of the frame running down the back of the bag.
 There are two schools of thought: Put them INside the bag to protect them from breakage.
 Or put them OUTside the bag to save room inside the suitcase.
 We have mostly had them inside the bag and believe that will indeed save you from breakage mid-trip and having a bag without a handle.
 You just have to pack smartly in this case by putting things, like soft jackets or long Eagle Creek packing cubes (we mention here in our Packing Tips story), between the frame tubes to not waste space.